 While there is some truth to that, it’s also true that U.S. states cut funding to and/or closed their mental hospitals and haven’t always been aggressive in opening new homeless shelters or promoting existing ones.

 What shelters there are sometimes do not have enough beds to meet demand.
-Shelters are not usually a long-term home.
+Shelters are not usually long-term homes.
 Many are only a place to sleep and get a meal.
 The homeless clients still have to wander the streets during the day and hope there is room in the shelter later.

 There are other reasons besides mental illness that some might prefer to live on the streets rather than in some homeless shelters, including: